Quick Answer

 Customers scanning a QR code expect a direct result.
 Extra tracking steps or unexpected data requests create hesitation.

-Static QR codes that link directly to a page keep the interaction straightforward.
+Static QR codes that link directly to a page keep the interaction simple.
 Tools like StackQR focus on generating the code itself, without requiring user accounts or collecting scan data.
 The business controls what happens on the destination page.

 When QR promo codes may not fit